VisualMeaning/sheet-to-triples/README.md

 * `skip_empty_rows: bool`

   By default the first empty row found in a sheet is treated as the EOF and row parsing will halt if one is encountered.
 If this flag is set to `True` then empty rows will be skipped over instead and the entire sheet will be parsed.
+* `sheet_encoding: str_encoding`

+  For tabular input data that does not include the text encoding as part of the format, for instance CSV, the name of the Python encoding to decode the content using.
+By default 'utf-8' is used, and an exception is thrown for invalid content.
 * (provisional) `melt_cols: List[str]`

   If supplied, process triples not only for each row, but for each row/column pair by multiplying the columns given in this value.
 Including `melt_cols` will cause an additional column to be added to every row called `_has_melt`, which is a boolean value indicating whether this row contains melted values or not.
 If `_has_melt` is True, two further columns will be added, `_melt_colname` and `_melt_value`, which contain the column-value pairings for this row for each column in `melt_cols`.